apcj-f5/nap-dos-bot-ingress/README.md

-# appsec-poc
+# nap-dos-bot-ingress
-PoC to test WAF, Bots, DoS with NGINX App Protect
+PoC to test WAF, Bots, DoS with NGINX App Protect as ingress controller